Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Results and analysis

 \subsubsection{Validation}

 First, the positions of each element in the ClayFF-optimized Cu-MMT and their counterparts in DFT simulations were compared.
-The deviations in the position of each element between ClayFF and DFT are visually presented in Fig~\ref{fig:fig3}.
+The atomic coordinates from both simulations were converted to fractional space for accurate comparison.
+One atom was used as a reference in both the DFT and ClayFF simulations, and the positions of all other atoms were normalized relative to this reference atom.
+The deviations in the position of each element between ClayFF and DFT, normalized to the unit cell dimensions, are visually presented in Fig~\ref{fig:fig3}.
 We also optimized Ca-MMT using both DFT and ClayFF and quantified the deviations in atomic positions from the DFT-optimized structure.
-The extended Cu$^{2+}$ ClayFF model led to deviations comparable to those associated to the Ca$^{2+}$ interaction model in ClayFF.
-Across all scenarios examined, the deviations were consistently less than 0.26 Å.
+The extended Cu$^{2+}$ ClayFF model led to deviations for the MMT atoms comparable to those associated with the Ca$^{2+}$ interaction model in ClayFF inside MMT.
+Although the deviation for Cu$^{2+}$ is higher than for Ca$^{2+}$, the bonding length and d-spacing are similar to DFT.
+This higher deviation for Cu$^{2+}$ can be attributed to the movement of Cu to another ring, which caused relatively high deviation for a small cell size.

 Another analysis involved comparing the Ca$^{2+}$ and Cu$^{2+}$ adsorption energies for each configuration relative to the minimum energy state using either ClayFF or DFT.
-As illustrated in Fig~\ref{fig:fig4}, the extended ClayFF successfully described the lowest-energy Cu$^{2+}$ site, and a DFT and ClayFF energies are correlated.
+For this analysis, we optimized each configuration to find the local minimum around the initial configuration and compared the obtained energies.
+In Fig~\ref{fig:fig4}, each point corresponds to an initial configuration.
+As illustrated, the extended ClayFF successfully described the lowest-energy Cu$^{2+}$ site.
+Notably, while similar initial configurations led to the lowest energy for both DFT and ClayFF, in ClayFF, Cu$^{2+}$ moves to a different ring than in DFT.
+Specifically, in DFT optimization, Cu$^{2+}$ positions itself above the Al$\rightarrow$Mg substitutions in the octahedral layer, whereas in ClayFF, the ion moves above an Al atom in a ring without substitution.
+However, the distances between Cu$^{2+}$ and O and Si atoms in the tetrahedral layer of MMT are very similar in both methods.
 The DFT-ClayFF correlation pertaining to Cu-MMT is more robust than that pertaining to Ca-MMT.
-According to DFT, the magnitude of the adsorption energies in Cu-MMT are larger than those involved in Ca-MMT.
-ClayFF captures this effect, albeit exagerately so.
+According to DFT, the variation of the adsorption energies in Cu-MMT are larger than those involved in Ca-MMT.
+ClayFF captures this effect, albeit exaggeratedly so.
 DFT suggests Cu$^{2+}$ adsorption energies range between 0 and 17 kcal/mol--relative to the lowest-energy site--ClayFF suggest a 0 to 35 kcal/mol range, as compared to 0 to 8 kcal/mol for Ca-MMT.
-As we show in the further sections, this disparity does not seem to have a material impact on inter-platelet interaction forces, nor inter-platelet diffusion coefficients.
+Notably, low-energy Cu-MMT configurations, which are of higher importance, show relatively good correlation between DFT and ClayFF.
+However, low-energy configurations of Ca-MMT in DFT (energies around 0.1 kcal/mol) are not well predicted by ClayFF.